BonsaiDen/JavaScript-Garden/doc/en/object/prototype.md

 ## The Prototype

-JavaScript does not feature a classical inheritance model, instead it uses a *prototypical* one.
+JavaScript does not feature a classical inheritance model, instead it uses a *prototypal* one.

-While this is often considered to be one of JavaScript's weaknesses, the prototypical inheritance model is in fact more powerful than the classic model.
+While this is often considered to be one of JavaScript's weaknesses, the prototypal inheritance model is in fact more powerful than the classic model.
 It is for example fairly trivial to build a classic model on top of it, while the other way around is a far more difficult task.

-Due to the fact that JavaScript is basically the only widely used language that features prototypical inheritance, it takes some time to adjust to the differences between the two models.
+Due to the fact that JavaScript is basically the only widely used language that features prototypal inheritance, it takes some time to adjust to the differences between the two models.

 The first major difference is that inheritance in JavaScript is done by using so